 The information collected from importers and suppliers is compared with information from consumer enterprises in order to monitor any discrepancies between purchase and sales information and to identify application of the use of substances.
-In some cases, the use of individual substances was estimated on the basis of two sources, since the majority of the consuming enterprises were known.
-In cases where not all enterprise end-users had specified the application area for substances, the consumption of individual substances was estimated on the basis of the information provided by importers, suppliers, and any trade and industry-related associations.
+In some cases, the use of individual substances was estimated based on two sources, since the majority of the consuming enterprises were known.
+In cases where not all enterprise end-users had specified the application area for substances, the consumption of individual substances was estimated based on the information provided by importers, suppliers, and any trade and industry-related associations.

-There may be inconsistencies between the information provided by suppliers and enterprise endusers.
+There may be inconsistencies between the information provided by suppliers and enterprise end-users.
 This is partly due to imports from other EU countries, changes in inventories of substances, or a lack of correlation between the quantities sold and the quantities consumed.
 It is also partly due to a certain amount of uncertainty in the method of calculation used by enterprises.
 However, sales and consumption information has been harmonised.